nualagr/dargan-health-foods/TESTING.md

 <br>

-In a similar fashion to the keyword tags on the products pages, users can click on the BlogPost tags to find other posts which share that classification
+In a similar fashion to the keyword tags on the products pages, users can click on the BlogPost Tags to find other posts which share that classification

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-post-with-tags-tablet-device.png "Screenshot of a blog post with tags on a tablet device.")